HMKnapp/spotify-ripper/README.rst

 -  accepts tracks, playlists, albums, and artist URIs

-**Note: Ripping playlists require putting Spotify URIs into a .txt file and using the command "spotify-ripper name_of_file.txt"**
+Note that ripping playlists require putting Spotify URIs into a .txt file and using the command "spotify-ripper name_of_file.txt"

 -  search for tracks using Spotify queries